K4TEL/atrium-ufal/README.md

 **2.1**     After the dataset is compiled, category samples are split into training and testing sets according to the classes ratio, and max number of class samples provided

-**2.2**     The Random Forest Classifier is trained (and saved to h5 file) on the training set and the Top-1 accuracy is calculated on the testing set
+**2.2**     The Random Forest Classifier is trained (and saved to pkl file) on the training set and the Top-1 accuracy is calculated on the testing set

 **2.3**     For the test set, the confusion matrix is calculated and saved to the output folder

 **2.4**     For the test set predictions, the generalized labels are assigned and plotted on the confusion matrix that is also saved to the output folder

-**2.5**     The Top-N predictions, including class labels,normalized scores, and golden label are saved to the output folder in tabular format
+**2.5**     The Top-N predictions, including class labels, normalized scores, certainty measure, and golden label are saved to the output folder in tabular format

 For the inference mode:

-**3.1**     The model is loaded from the h5 file
+**3.1**     The model is loaded from the pkl file

 **3.2**     For the single input file or collection scraped from the input directory features are extracted

 **3.3**     The features are sent to the model for prediction, raw class scores obtained

-**3.4**     The Top-N predictions, including class labels,normalized scores, and filename info are saved to the output folder in tabular format
+**3.4**     The Top-N predictions, including class labels, normalized scores, certainty measure, and filename info are saved to the output folder in tabular format

 **Note!** it will take some time for OpenCV and mahotas to process all pages from the directory